GLaDOS: Character analysis

-In his analysis of Portal, Daniel Johnson points out that "the larger chunk of Portals narrative exists in GLaDOS' dialogue", which tells "a metaphoric tale of a power struggle of identity roles within an institution".
-He discusses how the "backstage" of the institution is hinted at and gradually revealed through GLaDOS's slip-ups, from the momentary glitch during her initial instructions to the player ("the first flaw in the routine") to her ultimate abandonment of the formal language of the institution as she desperately pleads with the player to return to the testing area (the "front stage", where the institution's inner workings are supposedly hidden from view).
-Microsoft Game Studios developer Tom Abernathy, in discussing the importance of compelling characters in video games, praises Portal for giving its audience "room to do some imagination work" by inviting them to read between the lines to understand GLaDOS's motivations.
-His own interpretation is that GLaDOS is conflicted between her wants and needs, a conflict which ultimately "causes her to go crazy".
-Stephen Totilo notes the "artful way" in which GLaDOS's antagonistic character is slowly revealed and defined throughout Portal despite "little interactivity in how the story is told".
+In his analysis of Portal, Daniel Johnson pointed out that a majority of Portal's plot derived from GLaDOS's dialogue, which he says tells "a metaphoric tale of a power struggle of identity roles within an institution".
+He discussed how the backstage of the institution is hinted at and gradually revealed through GLaDOS's slip-ups, from the momentary glitch during her initial instructions to the player ("the first flaw in the routine") to her ultimate abandonment of the formal language of the institution as she desperately pleads with the player to return to the testing area (the "front stage", where the institution's inner workings are supposedly hidden from view).
+Microsoft Game Studios developer Tom Abernathy, in discussing the importance of compelling characters in video games, praises Portal for inviting the audience to read between the lines to understand GLaDOS's motivations, which gives room for subjective interpretation.
+His own interpretation is that GLaDOS is conflicted between her wants and needs, a conflict which causes her to go crazy.
+Stephen Totilo notes the artful way in which GLaDOS's antagonistic character is slowly revealed and defined throughout Portal despite the minimal interactivity in its storytelling.
 Of his own reaction to that character development, he writes, "I wanted to hunt GLaDOS down, confront her for her lies, and break free of her clutches.
 I wanted this boss battle.
 I don't know if I ever have wanted a boss battle before."
 Newsweek editor N'Gai Croal describes her as a "maternal, mischievous, malevolent and finally murderous unreliable narrator".